TanGentleman/KeyMaster/README.md

 ## Documentation

-KeyMaster has documentation for each class and method, and can be referenced by markdown files in the `docs/` folder, amd in the docstrings of the appropriate files in the backend `classes/` and `utils`.
+KeyMaster has documentation for each class and method, and can be referenced by markdown files in the `docs/` folder, and in the docstrings of the appropriate files in the backend `classes/` and `utils`.
 Designed to be accessible for both beginners and advanced users, KeyMaster works best in conjunction with an IDE environment such as VSCode to take advantage of the strong type hints and hover documentation.
 I recommend experimenting using `notebook.ipynb` for an testing the deceptively simple and powerful structure of the toolkit.

 ## Workflows
 - I've made some sample workflows for automation, with the backend in `scripts/simulate.py`, and an interface in `scripts/cli.py`